compbiocore/cbc-references-refchef/README.md

-# oscar-references-refchef
+# CBC References for RefChef
-RefChef references on CCV's Oscar
+RefChef references on CCV's Oscar and Stronghold